raven-devs/docker/doc/docker.md

 docker container run -i -t --rm --env-file=.env ubuntu printenv
 ```

+- `--init` Run an init inside the container.
 - `--name` Assign a name to the container.
 - `-d, --detach` Run container in background and print container id, map port `$port_host` of the host to port `$port_container` in the container.
 - `-p, --publish` Publish a container's port(s) to the host.